ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 The reason for this is that importing everything from a single file will lead to huge bundles when using this package for the web.
-This could be avoided through tree-shaking, but the possibilities of it not working properley on one of [the supported bundlers](https://github.com/alcuadrado/ethereum-cryptography#browser-usage) is too high.
+This could be avoided through tree-shaking, but the possibilities of it not working properly on one of [the supported bundlers](https://github.com/alcuadrado/ethereum-cryptography#browser-usage) is too high.